vncntmchlk/vncntmchlk.github.io/content/projects/treefingers.md

 <!--more-->

 #### Hackmeck - Treefingers' breeze
-In this collaboration the sound of flutist Sarah Heemann is woven into this music generating signal flow of Hackmeck.
+In this collaboration the sound of flutist Sarah Heemann is woven into the music generating signal flow of Hackmeck.
 Here are some audio excerpts from the premiere at ON Cologne:
 {{<audio src="/audio/snippets/treefingers snippet 14.mp3" caption="" >}}
 {{<audio src="/audio/snippets/treefingers snippet 11.mp3" caption="" >}}